Best Fluorocarbon Fishing Line

 Seaguar AbrazX is the best abrasion resistant fluorcarbon line.
 It was designed specifically to withstand rubbing across rocks, weeds, and docks without breaking or weakening.
 Seaguar makes excellent line and it’s my second favorite brand for fluoro overall.

 What to Look for in a Fluorocarbon Line

 All fluorocarbon line isn’t created equal.
 Each brand has their own unique blend used to create their products.
-When I test a fluoro line I am looking at a few key attributes to distiguish which is high quality and which are trash.
+When I test a fluoro line I am looking at a few key attributes to distinguish which is high quality and which are ones to avoid.